Learn how to clean battery corrosion in 6 simple steps — all your toys and electronics will work like new again!

 There have been a couple of times when this cleaning method has not worked for me, but for the most part, once I put new batteries in, the item works just like new again!

-I know it won’t work every single time, but considering it only takes a few minutes and a tiny bit of baking soda, it can’t hurt to give it a try.
+I know my quick cleaning tips won’t work for every case of battery corrosion, but considering the process only requires a few minutes and a tiny bit of baking soda, it doesn’t hurt to try!

-Have you ever “magically” fixed a favorite toy or game by cleaning up battery corrosion?
+What about you… have you ever “magically” fixed a favorite toy or game by removing battery corrosion?

 Do you have any other tips to clean battery corrosion?